Glais: Glais Stadium

+Geography

-Glacial terminal moraine
+Glacial Terminal Moraine

-An example of a glacial moraine in the south of the village is one of over a thousand sites in Wales that are officially designated Sites of Special Scientific Interest.
-Named Y Garth, it is regarded as "one of the best examples in Wales of such a formation dating from this period" and "has helped geologists reconstruct the environment of Wales at the end of the last Ice Age".
+A rare example of a glacial terminal moraine in the south of the village is one of over a thousand sites in Wales that are officially designated Sites of Special Scientific Interest.
+Named Y Garth, it is regarded as "the largest and most impressive of the South Wales valley moraines".

-The site is largely undisturbed by industrial human activity apart from an old and disused coal mine with many of the rocks carried from far afield during the last Ice Age is still exposed for scientific study today.
-There is also an old school present which has since been converted into a bungalow.
-This has led to the site being protected from development.
-Due to the large size of the geological feature the River Tawe, Swansea's largest river, is diverted through natural means to the west towards Clydach.
-The site also contains a natural wall that drops suddenly 130 feet downwards at the front of the moraine due to the material from further up the valley being deposited.
+The site is largely undisturbed by industrial human activity apart from an old and disused coal mine, with many of the rocks carried from far afield during the last Ice Age still exposed for scientific study today.
+Due to the large size of the moraine the River Tawe, Swansea's largest river, is diverted through natural means to the west towards Clydach.
+The site also contains a natural wall that drops 130 feet downward at the front of the moraine due to the material from further up the valley being deposited during the last Ice Age.

+Graig Ola Mountain

+Graig Ola, often referred to as Glais Mountain, rises 209m (686ft) above sea level.
+The peak is popular with walkers and offers easy ascents on foot, close proximity to roads, and panoramic views of the Swansea Valley.

+Transport

 Roads

 The B4291 (Birchgrove Road) passes through the centre of the village, providing a route between Clydach and Skewen.
+Birchgrove Road crosses over the River Tawe via Glais Bridge, before intersecting the A4067 bypass at a roundabout – the bypass connects west to Ynysforgan Roundabout and Junction 45 of the M4, as well as connecting north east to Sennybridge.
 Ynysymond Road runs from Glais to Alltwen.

-Public transport bus service First Group operate four bus routes through Glais.
-Routes 61 and 67 operate Monday to Friday which travels to Llansamlet to Swansea College and Clydach to Tycoch College accordingly, while Route 144 travels from Swansea City Centre to Morriston Hospital via Bonymaen, Trallwn, Tesco, Asda and Morriston and Route 145 travels from Swansea City Centre to Morriston but this time via Bonymaen, Tesco, Birchgrove and Clydach.
-Both of these routes operate from Monday to Saturday.
-South Wales Transport operates service '213' to one of the local schools: Cwmtawe Community School.
+Public transport

+There are eight bus stops across the village.
+As of July 2025, three public bus routes actively operate and stop in Glais, these being: